magarena/magarena/release/README.txt

-    add condition 'if a <permanent> is on the battlefield' add condition 'enchanted creature has <amount> or more <type> counters on it' add ability '<permanents> enter the battlefield tapped' improve readability of filter values on themes with darker backgrounds. update keyword glossary
+    add condition 'if a <permanent> is on the battlefield' add condition 'enchanted creature has <amount> or more <type> counters on it' add ability '<permanents> enter the battlefield tapped' update keyword glossary
     allow effect '<effect> unless you <cost>'
     allow ability '<permament> don't untap during their controllers' untap steps.'